syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 # Conditional Styles

-SfDataGrid allows to customize the style of the individual cells and text of the SfDataGrid based on the requirements.
+SfDataGrid allows to customize the style of the individual cells and rows based on the requirements.
 It can be customized in the following ways:

 * Using Column CellStyle
 * Using QueryCellStyle Event
 * Using QueryRowStyle Event

-## Styling Cells using Column CellStyle
+## Styling cells using column cellstyle

-SfDatagrid allows to apply cell style for a [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html), that is used to render the cells in that column.
-When applying cell style, the [GridCell](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCell.html) appears in the custom style should be rather than the default one.
-The following code example shows how to apply cell style for a GridColumn using [CellStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~CellStyle.html).
+SfDatagrid allows to apply cell style for a [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) which is used to render the cells in that column.
+While applying cell style, the [GridCell](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCell.html) appears in the custom style should be the default one.
+To apply cell style for a GridColumn using [CellStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~CellStyle.html), follow the code example:

 {% highlight xaml %}
 <syncfusion:SfDataGrid x:Name="dataGrid"